JDAI-CV/DNNLibrary/README.md

 Android 8.1 introduces Neural Networks API (NNAPI).
 Though it is in beta, it's very exciting to run a model in the "native" way supported by Android System. :)

 This project is a simple demo of NNAPI.
 It uses extracted weights of LeNet and recongnize a handwritten number.
+I extracted the pretrained weights using pycaffe and then changed the data layout according to the [document](https://developer.android.com/ndk/reference/group___neural_networks.html#gab95e96267e0f955086b87a743dad44ca).

 ![Screenshot](screenshot.png)